-Requirements: After leaving the airstrip, the contestant must fly around the pylons from north to south in order: NW first, then NE, SW, SE, and NW again: then
+Requirements: After leaving the airstrip, the contestant must fly around the pylons from north to south in order: NW first, then NE, SW, SE, and NW again; then the contestant must return to the airstrip.

 Remarks: This event is another air-race, but requires much more practice.
 It's easy to pass the wrong side of a pylon, or become disoriented by a tight turn and fly to the wrong pylon.
 If you miss a pylon, you can always circle around and pass it correctly, then continue.
-Good competitors plan their heading for each leg of the
+Good competitors plan their heading for each leg of the flight before the event.